Market Dynamics

 Driver: Rapid Increase in Data Center Demand

-Significantly High-Power Consumption Puts More Stress on Capital Expenditure
+Challenge 2: Significantly High Power Consumption Puts More Stress on Capital Expenditure

 Segmental Analysis